Browse This Site. Major Areas Include:

 String tension is an important issue for designers of stringed musical instruments, as all the static forces bearing on the structure of an instrument are due to string tension.
 The relationship of string tension, pitch, and scale length is of interest to all designers of instruments.
-The tension of a musical instrument string is a function of its mass (or weight) per unit of length, the vibrating length of the string, and the pitch of the note produced when the string vibrates.
+The tension of a musical instrument string is a function of its mass (weight) per unit of length, the vibrating length of the string, and the pitch of the note produced when the string vibrates.
 What may not at first appear obvious is that this relationship holds not only for strings of homogeneous construction (i.e. plain strings) but for wound strings as well.
-This page contains the formulas for determining string tension using English units of measurement, javascript string tension calculators, and some links to other string tension related tools and information.
+This page contains various formulas involving string tension, frequency, string length, and string weight, using U.S. Customary System (USCS) units of measurement.
+You'll also find javascript calculators for those equations, and some links to other string tension related tools and information.
 There is also some info for non-technical folks that may help in understanding the relationships between string tension and other quantities.

 Those interested in this subject may also want to take a look at Human Perception of String Tension and Compliance in Stringed Musical Instruments, which discusses how players actually perceive string tension and compliance.

-The formula for determining string tension in English units of measurement is:
+The formula for determining frequency of vibration using U.S. customary units of measurement is:

 where: